nassernajibi/nassernajibi/README.md

 ## Hi there!

-I'm a Research Associate in the [Department of Biological and Environmental Engineering](https://cals.cornell.edu/biological-environmental-engineering) at [Cornell University](https://www.cornell.edu/).
+I'm an Assistant Professor in the [Department of Agricultural and Biological Engineering](https://abe.ufl.edu/) at the [University of Florida](https://www.ufl.edu/).
 I work on enhancing climate risk assessments and infrastructure resilience in built and environmental systems.

+Before this, I was a Research Associate in the [Department of Biological and Environmental Engineering](https://cals.cornell.edu/biological-environmental-engineering) at [Cornell University](https://www.cornell.edu/).
+Prior to this, I was a Postdoctoral Scholar at Cornell University and an ORISE Postdoctoral Fellow sponsored by the USACE Engineer Research and Development Center.

 I received my Ph.D. and M.Phil. degrees in Civil and Environmental Engineering from the Department of Civil Engineering of [Grove School of Engineering](https://www.ccny.cuny.edu/engineering) at [The City College of New York](https://www.ccny.cuny.edu/) of [The City University of New York](https://www.cuny.edu/) (New York, NY) in 2019 and 2017, respectively.